ejwillemse/BAN313/chapter3.md

 ## Drill-hole sizes

 We wish to replace our current very old drilling machine.
-The machine is required to drill a hole with a diameter of 10cm within 0.5cm tollerance.
+The machine is required to drill a hole with a diameter of 10cm within 0.5cm tolerance.
 If the hole is larger than 10.5cm, the part has to be scrapped.
-Similarly, if the hole is smaller than 9.5cm the hole will also be scrapped.
+Similarly, if the hole is smaller than 9.5cm the part will also be scrapped.

-We also want to use the machine to drill holes for other products that have different tollerance.
+We also want to use the machine to drill holes for other products that have different tolerances.
-One product may have a 0.25cm tollerance, another 1cm.
+One product may have a 0.25cm tolerance, another 1cm.

-We have identified a possible replacement machine, and its supplier assured us it will perform according to specification.
+We have identified a possible replacement machine, and its supplier assured us that it will perform according to specifications.
-As industrial engineers we insisted that the supplier provide us with data on its performance, so that we can make a more informed decision on whether it will meet our requirement.
+We insisted that the supplier provide us with data on its performance, so that we can make a more informed decision on whether it will meet our requirements.

 The supplier has given us data on different holes drilled by the machine during its testing.
 The data consist of a number of drill samples, with the hole diameter for each hole measured and captured.
 The data is available in the `holeSize` dataframe.

-For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes of the machine.
+For the first part of this question, analyse the distribution of hole sizes from the machine and identify the distribution that best describes the hole-sizes from the machine.
-In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning support questions.
+In the following parts we will find the key parameters of the distribution and use the distribution function to answer some basic planning questions.

 *** =instructions

-1. Analyse the distribution of the hole-sizes using the `hist()` function and by playing around with `breaks` parameter.
+1. Analyse the distribution of the hole-sizes using the `hist()` function and by playing around with the `breaks` parameter.
-2. How many samples fall outside the 0.5cm tollerance limit and are therefore defective: assign your answer to `nDefective05`.
+2. How many samples fell outside the 0.5cm tolerance limit and are therefore defective: assign your answer to `nDefective05`.
-3. How many samples fall outside the 0.25cm tollerance limit and are therefore defective: assign your answer to `nDefective025`.
+3. How many samples fell outside the 0.25cm tolerance limit and are therefore defective: assign your answer to `nDefective025`.
-4. How many samples fall outside the 1cm tollerance limit and are therefore defective: assign your answer to `nDefective1`.
+4. How many samples fell outside the 1cm tolerance limit and are therefore defective: assign your answer to `nDefective1`.
 5. View the values by printing them to the console output via the `script.R` file.

 *** =hint